ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 #### Networking

 - Network mode “host”: every container uses the host network stack; which means all containers share the same IP address, hence ports cannot be shared across containers (Linux only, not for Mac or Windows)
-- With the “bridge” opDon, containers can re-use the same port, as they have diﬀerent IP addresses, and expose a port of their own that belongs to the hosts, allowing the containers to be somewhat visible from the outside.
+- With the “bridge” option, containers can re-use the same port, as they have diﬀerent IP addresses, and expose a port of their own that belongs to the hosts, allowing the containers to be somewhat visible from the outside.

 Lecture 12